go-pkgz/routegroup/README.md

 // mount another group for the /admin path with its own set of middlewares,
-// using `Set` method to show the alternative usage.
+// using `Route` method to show the alternative usage.
 // this group will inherit the middlewares from the base group as well mux.Mount("/admin").Route(func(b *routegroup.Bundle) {
     b.Use(adminMiddleware)